 WordPress is simple, straightforward, and easy to use.

 One of the reasons why WordPress is preferred by beginners is that it was created with the most novice of users in mind.
 This content management system is intuitive and provides easy-to-understand directions and tutorials to help you get started and keep you going.
 Depending on what you are trying to accomplish, you can choose from its default website templates or work with a professional web developer for more customized web designs and features.
-This allows you to devote your time to growing the other aspects of your business.
+Moreover, this allows you to devote your time to growing the other aspects of your business.

 WordPress is cheap and cost-effective.